titan/htll/README.md

 ### Top-Level Primitive

+Top-level primitives are exclusive, there is only one top-level primitive in each scripts.
+HTLL won't check the restriction, so if there are at least two primitives appear in a script, the behavior of HTLL is uncertain.

+#### `in`
-There are only one primitive, `in`, in the top-level class.
+The first primitive in the top-level class is `in`.

     (in child parent)